corejourney/core-blog/content/books/_index.md

 ### Nonfiction
 - Adler, Alfred - *Understanding Human Nature*
+- Amen, Daniel - *Change Your Brain, Change Your Life*
+- Brooks, Arthur et Winfrey, Oprah - *Build The Life You Want*
 - Chang, Ha-Joon - *23 Thing's They Don't Tell You About Capitalism*
 - Dawkings, Richard - *The Selfish Gene*
 - Freeman, Walter - *Psychosurgery:  Intelligence, Emotion and Social Behavior Following Prefrontal Lobotomy for Mental Disorders*
 - Gawande, Atul - *Being Mortal: Medicine and What Matters in the End*
 - Kirsch, Donald - *The Drug Hunters: The Improbable Quest to Discover New Medicines*
-- Lembke, Anna - *dopamine nation*
+- Lembke, Anna - *Dopamine Nation*
 - Maslow, A.H - *A Theory of Human Motivation*
 - Mastenbjork and Meloni - *Pharmacology Review: A Comprehensive Reference Guide for Medical, Nursing and Paramedic Students*
 - Mukherjee, Siddhartha - *The Emperor of All Maladies* 《*众病之王*》